-Whether it's your first trail run or you're looking to log that 1,000th mile before the clock strikes midnight, Lake Chabot is where the party is going to be on Saturday morning, December 27th!
+Whether you are looking to squeeze in your first trail run or you're looking to log that 1,000th mile before the clock strikes midnight, Lake Chabot is where the party is going to be on Sunday morning, December 27th!

 Because New Year's Eve falls on a weekday, our race will be four days ahead of time, giving you the chance to get your run done and still have the energy to stay awake until midnight come New Year's Eve!

 Come enjoy the beautiful Lake Chabot Marina in Castro Valley for this scenic 5K, 10K or half marathon.

 And if that's not enough New Year running for you, come back on New Year's Day, do it again and earn the Brazen New Year Mega-Medal!
 Learn about the New Year's Day race here.

 For the more adventurous, you can run the "Brazen New Year Marathon" (= two half marathons, one on 12/27 and one on 1/1) and then brag to your friends: "It took me two years to finish that marathon"!
 The half marathon runners will run the same course, but in different directions each day.